crunchy-labs/crunchyroll-rs/README.md

 ## Api Coverage

-Crunchyroll regularly updates their beta api but does not provide any documentation for it.
+Crunchyroll regularly updates their api but does not provide any documentation for it.
 Because we do not monitor the api constantly, so we cannot immediately say when a new endpoint is added or something has changed on already existing and implemented endpoints (which is semi-covered by the `__test-strict` feature, at least).
 If you find an endpoint which is not implemented or has changes feel free to open a new [issue](https://github.com/crunchy-labs/crunchyroll-rs/issues) and tell us, or fork the library and implement it yourself.